-Ah, how I love it when there’s a bonus Tuesday and I don’t have to do any introspection for another week.
+I love it when there’s a bonus Tuesday and I don’t have to think about my goals for another week.

 I shudder to think what’s supposed to be “made easy” here.